An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Simulation

 Table \ref{table:p50} and Table \ref{table:p100} present the comparison results regarding the loss measures $\Delta_{1}$, $\Delta_{2}$, $\Delta_{3}$, MAE, MSE and FSL for $p = 50$ and $p = 100$, respectively.
 Tables show the similar conclusions as $p = 30$.
 The proposed methods generally give superior performances to the other approaches.
 As the number of variables $p$ increases, the proposed methods work even more promising as expected.
 For example, the M2 performs better and better for $Model$ 3 as the number of variables $p$ increases, since this model is becoming more and more sparse.
 Compared with AVE, the proposed methods result in much smaller losses and standard errors in terms of $\Delta_{2}$ when $p = 100$.
 In addition, the M1 performs the best in the dense $Model$ 4 in all the settings of $p$, since the M1 is able to give an accurate estimate when the true model is not sparse.

-Moreover, to investigate the impact of the choice of the number of orders $M$ on the performance of the proposed methods, we compute six loss measures for different values of $M = 10, 30, 50, 80, 100, 120$ and $150$.
-Figure \ref{figure:M1:omega} and \ref{figure:M2:omega} display the corresponding results obtained from the proposed methods M1 and M2 for $Model$ 2.
-The solid line, dashed line and dotted line represent three situations where $p = 30, 50$ and 100, respectively.
-To clearly distinguish three different lines for the loss measure FSL, here we present NFSL = FP + FN rather than its percentage form.
-Overall, it is clear to see that almost all of the lines are very stable over different values of $M$ except that they are significantly decreasing in the range of $M = (10, 30)$.
-This indicates that the performance of the proposed methods are quite comparable when $M$ is larger than 30.

-In a brief summary, the numerical results show that the proposed methods give a superior performance over other conventional approaches.
-The M2 provides accurate estimate of $\bm \Omega$ and catches the underlying sparse structure of the inverse covariance matrix.
-While for the method M1, we can see that it also gives reasonable estimation accuracy, especially when the true $\bm \Omega$ is not sparse.
-The simulation study also suggests that a proper choice of the value for $M$ should be larger than 30.
+In a brief summary, the numerical results show that the proposed methods give a superior performance over some other conventional approaches.
+The M2 performs well when the underlying precision matrix is sparse.
+It is able to catch the sparse structure of $\bm \Omega$.
+In comparison, although the M1 does not provide a sparse estimate, it gives an accurate estimate with respect to $\Delta_{1}$ - $\Delta_{3}$.
+Hence, the M1 method is suitable when the true $\bm \Omega$ is not sparse.